Search results for Sandhurst.

 /on-this-day/3-february-1915-capt-oriel-william-erskine-bannerman/

-Oriel was the second son of the General William Bannerman CB 104th Wellesley’s Rifles and of Louisa Bannerman (née Goddard).
+Oriel was born in Bombay, India on 13 December 1877.
+He was the second son of the General William Bannerman CB 104th Wellesley’s Rifles and of Louisa Bannerman (née Goddard).
 He was educated at Cheltenham College and Sandhurst.
-He joined the Indian Army 27 July 1898 and was promoted to Lieutenant 27 October 1900 and Captain 27 July 1907.
-From October 1903-07 he was ADC to Major-General G H…
+He joined the Indian Army 27 July 1898 and was promoted to Lieutenant 27 October 1900 and Captain on 27 July 1907.
+Fr...

-John was the son of Surgeon General Henry Wickham Stevenson of Lorn House, Castletown, Isle of Man and Frances Clara (née Skrine).
-He was educated Holm Leigh, Buxton and Springfield Park, Horsham Preparatory Schools and Wellington College, and the Royal Military College, Sandhurst.
-He was gazetted 2nd Lieutenant, unattached List for the Indi…
+John Stevenson was born in Ahmednagar, Deccan, India on 19 April 1897 and was the son of Surgeon General Henry Wickham Stevenson of Lorn House, Castletown, Isle of Man and Frances Clara (née Skrine).
+He was educated at Wellington College and the Royal Military College, Sandhurst.
+John was gazetted 2nd Lieutenant, unattached List for the Indian...

 1 March 1915 : Lt Walter Drummond Vyvyan